 The question of who is responsible for paying for remedial works has been described as “a legal quagmire” and is at the forefront of debates about how quickly the necessary work can be carried out and the financial implications for some residents, particularly those living in privately owned blocks.

 Affected long leaseholders are best advised to seek professional legal advice and assistance.
 The Leasehold Advisory Service and the Leasehold Knowledge Partnership (LKP, which also acts as the secretariat for the All-Party Parliamentary Group (APPG) on leasehold reform) are potential sources of advice.
-The LKP has a dedicated email address for firstname.lastname@example.org.
-The APPG will be considering fire safety issues at its next meeting on 26 April 2018.
+The LKP has a dedicated email address for email@example.com.
+The APPG was due to consider fire safety issues at its meeting on 26 April 2018.

 Commons Briefing papers CBP-8244